Welcome to ForDebating.com

 This should be enough to get you started down the debating trail.
 Continue expanding your knowledge and improving your debating skills and you’ll be shooting up the leaderboard in no time!

 PS The sites below are in no way a recommendation or an affiliation with ForDebating.com this list is maintained for our user’s convenience to improve their debating skills.
-If you find a broken link, have a problem with the site, or wish to have another site added to this list please contact one of the site moderators.
+If you find a broken link , or wish to have another site added to this list please email the webhost at the bottom of this page with this url and the url of the site you wish to add.